Oleksandr Usyk vs Anthony Joshua II: Background

 With the Russian invasion of Ukraine on 24 February 2022, a potential Usyk–Joshua rematch was thrown into doubt.
 In the days following the start of the invasion, Usyk posted on his social media channels to confirm that he had returned to Ukraine, and to plead with Russian President Vladimir Putin to stop the invasion, with one video captioned "No War".
 On 2 March, Usyk confirmed in a video interview with American news network CNN that he had taken up arms and joined a territorial defence battalion in Ukraine.
 Regarding his professional boxing career, Usyk said, "I really don't know when I'm going to be stepping back in the ring.
 My country and my honour are more important to me than a championship belt."
 In late March, it was reported that Usyk would be leaving Ukraine to begin preparations for the rematch with Joshua.
 Usyk revealed his decision to leave his homeland and refocus his efforts on boxing was supported by Mayor of Kyiv and former heavyweight champion Vitali Klitschko, as well as his younger brother Wladimir Klitschko, also a former heavyweight champion who had been defeated by Anthony Joshua in 2017.

 On 19 June 2022, it was officially announced that Usyk would be facing Joshua in a rematch in Jeddah, Saudi Arabia on 20 August.
-The country put up a purse of roughly $77 million for the fighters to split through its sovereign wealth fund.
+The country put up a purse of roughly $77 million for the fighters to split through its sovereign wealth fund, Public Investment Fund.
 The fight would mark the first defence of Usyk's world heavyweight titles, while it would be Joshua's twelfth consecutive world heavyweight title fight as he attempted to become a three-time world heavyweight champion.
-Following Tyson Fury's decision to vacate The Ring magazine heavyweight title on 13 August, it was announced that the now-vacant title would also be on the line, in addition to Usyk's world titles.
+Following Tyson Fury's decision to vacate The Ring heavyweight title on 13 August, it was announced that the now-vacant title would also be on the line, in addition to Usyk's world titles.

 Fight results

-Despite Joshua's much improved performance compared to his first loss to Usyk, the latter successfully defended his belts.
+Despite Joshua's improved performance compared to his first loss to Usyk, the latter successfully defended his belts.

 According to New York Times statistics, Joshua landed 37 body punches compared to 15 in their first fight.
 Overall, however, Usyk outperformed Joshua, landing 170 of 712 punches, compared with 124 of 492 for Joshua.
 Usyk also established new records for punches landed by an Anthony Joshua opponent (170) and most punches landed on Joshua in a single round (39 punches in the 10th round).